wandersonwhcr/k8s-examples/audit/README.md

 ```

 The file `policy.yaml` contains a resource of kind `Policy` that configures the
 cluster to register metadata changes from pods.
-These changes can be read using
+These changes can be read as
-this command:
+defined:

 ```console
 $ kubectl get pods --all-namespaces